 - Yearly wall planner to help you keep track of your personalised programme

 Our vets are available to offer you advice on worming and can provide you with our targeted worming plan, designed specifically for your horse.
+Please contact us to find out more information.

 It is a requirement for all horses and ponies exiting the UK to have an Export Health Certificate (EHC) and accompanying health tests before travel.